WindyDante/Clear/README.md

 # Clear

+# Clear

 A minimalist and customizable Todo List application for managing your daily tasks with ease.

 ## Features

-- ??
+- ?
 Add, edit, and delete tasks
 - ?
 Mark tasks as completed
-- ??
+- ?
 Simple and clean interface
-- ??
+- ?
 Light/dark mode support *(if applicable)*
-- ??
+- ?
 Local storage or backend-ready *(if applicable)*

 ## Getting Started